lecode-official/mvvm-framework/Documentation/QuickStart.md

 }
 ```

 Use the `OnStartedAsync` to bind all your services to the [Ninject](https://github.com/ninject/Ninject) kernel.
-I you haven't used Ninject (or dependency injection
+If you haven't used Ninject (or dependency injection
 in general) before, then head over to [Ninject.org](http://www.ninject.org/).
 They have a lot of comprehensive tutorials explaining the concepts behind inversion of
 control and the usage of [Ninject](https://github.com/ninject/Ninject).